 Grants to Louisiana, Kentucky, and Indiana nonprofit organizations, government agencies, and public school districts in eligible areas to benefit local residents.
 Funding is intended to address a wide variety of community needs, with priority given to the areas of socia

-Grants to Louisiana groups and individuals for the creation of signs that commemorate historical events, facts, sites, and people.
+Grants to Louisiana groups and individuals to create signs that commemorate historical events, facts, sites, and people.
 Funding is intended to cover signage costs, including shipping.
-Each nomination proposing an idea for a sign must identify with the history
+Each nomination proposing an idea for a sign must identify with the history of the na